lassesofus/MLOPS-Exam-Project/reports/README.md

 >
 > Answer:

-The CI integration is done partially by Github action workflow files in `.github`.
-One file runs isort (import order), one runs flake8 (pep8 compliancy) and one runs unit tests.
-All of the workflow VMs use caching so that requirements does not need to be downloaded every time the workflow is run.
-The workflow files are triggered on every push and pull request concering the main branch.
-All the mentioned tests are run on MacOS, Ubuntu and Windows.
-As mentioned in a previous answer, we used pre-commit as well (with file-size-check, isort and flake8).
-A Google Cloud trigger is also used to build a new docker training image that can be used for Vertex AI training each time we push/pull request the main branch.
-The unit test workflow can be seen here as an example of an workflow: <weblink>https://github.com/lassesofus/MLOPS-Exam-Project/blob/main/.github/workflows/tests_with_cache.yml</weblink>
+We implemented a partial Continuous Integration (CI) system using Github action workflow files located in the `.github` directory.
+These files were responsible for running a variety of tests, such as isort (fixing the order of import statements), flake8 (for ensuring pep8 compliance) and unit tests, on our codebase.
+To optimize the efficiency of the CI process, we utilized caching on the workflow virtual machines (VMs), which allowed us to avoid the need to download requirements each time the workflow was run.
+The workflow files were triggered on every push and pull request to the main branch, and the tests were run on multiple operating systems, including MacOS, Ubuntu, and Windows.
+Additionally, we also utilized pre-commit in our CI process, which was configured to run a file-size-check, isort and flake8.
+Furthermore, we also used a Google Cloud trigger to build a new Docker training image that could be used for Vertex AI training each time we pushed or pulled request to the main branch.
+An example of the unit test workflow can be found here: <weblink>https://github.com/lassesofus/MLOPS-Exam-Project/blob/main/.github/workflows/tests_with_cache.yml</weblink>.
+This workflow is an example of the various tests and configurations that we employed in our CI process to ensure the reliability and quality of our codebase.

 ## Running code and tracking experiments